starwindz/swos-port/docs/mnu2h.md

 - `onInit`
 - `onReturn`
 - `onDraw`
+- `onDestroy`

-They correspond to SWOS menu even handler functions.
+`onInit`, `onReturn` and `onDraw` correspond to SWOS menu even handler functions. `onDestroy` is an addition and is executed when the menu is about to be destroyed.
 Value is expected to be a proper C++ function identifier.
 The function will be declared as `static void functionName()`, and the user is expected to supply the definition in a C++ file.
 If the function already exists elsewhere, and doesn't require a prototype, declaration can be suppressed by prefixing the function name with tilde (`~`).
 To use one of the